1-800-275-4279

 Coping With the Physical Challenges of Spinal Injury

-If you or a loved one have suffered a spinal injury, you know all too well how it can affect your life.
+If you or a loved one has suffered a spinal injury, you know all too well how it can affect your life.
 Mobility loss can be a struggle, and managing pain can be a challenge.

 However, there are ways to cope and manage these issues, and it’s important to be proactive in finding strategies that work for you.